HackAndPwn/HackAndPwn.github.io/_posts/2020-05-23-windows-7-esu-patching.md

 last_modified_at: 2020-05-25
 ---

-With the May 2020 Windows 7 Updates, I went on a mission to determine the minimum set of updates needed to enable all features within Windows 7, including optional hotfixes.
-After extensive testing on both VMs and a laptop, I concluded that 35 updates not offered through Windows Update would need to be installed to reach this objective.
+With the May 2020 Windows 7 updates, I went on a mission to determine the minimum set of updates needed to enable all features within Windows 7, including optional hotfixes, and to have the most up-to-date installation possible.
+After extensive testing, I concluded that 35 updates not offered through Windows Update would need to be installed to reach this objective.
 The following sections describe the updates required and provide links to each.

 > The base test image used for this testing was 64-bit Windows 7 Ultimate SP1.
 Microsoft Update was enabled, and all updates offered through Windows Update were installed prior to starting this investigation.
 All links and details within this post were only validated on 64-bit, although 32-bit should have a similar set of results.